Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making

 \subsection{Trajectory Generation with Diffusion Models}

 As introduced by \citet{sohl2015deep} and refined by \citet{ho2020denoising}, diffusion models are a class of generative models that approximate complex data distributions by reversing a gradual noising process.
-Due to their success various domains, they have recently been applied to sequential decision-making, where the objects of interest are state–action trajectories $\tau = (x_{1:H}, u_{0:H-1})$ of horizon $H$.
-By fitting a diffusion model to offline trajectories, one can approximate the conditional distribution $p_\theta(\tau \mid x_0)$ and sample rollouts that closely resemble the dataset~\citep{janner2022planning}.
+Due to their success in various domains, they have recently been applied to decision-making, where the objects of interest are state–action trajectories $\tau = (x_{1:H}, u_{0:H-1})$ of horizon $H$.
+By learning a diffusion model from the data, one can approximate the conditional distribution $p_\theta(\tau \mid x_0)$ and sample rollouts that resemble the dataset~\citep{janner2022planning}.